ICSpark-Projects/Special-Stockpile-Easy/README.md

 ```

 Once you feel satisfied with this first object, make at least two more objects with the same properties as the first one.
 You may want to name these objects in a similar way to the first one, such as "object2", "object3", and so forth.
 Use the other objects to represent other things you like.
-You can print out the other objects to check if you set them up correctly by changing "object1" in the console.log shown earlier.
+You can print out the other objects to check if you set them up correctly by changing "object3" in the `console.log` shown earlier.
 For example, making a print for each object will look like this:

 ```javascript
 // [object Object]